kconfeiteiro/SpectroscopicAnalysisRadialVelocities/README.md

 ## Issues

-If you are having issue pip installing manually, please run the `setup.bat` file by opening up your command prompt and typing `setup.bat`
+If you are having issue pip installing manually, please run the `setup.bat` file by opening up your command prompt and typing `setup.bat` (NOTE: You will need to download this manually and run in in the folder where your main code is located)

 ## Example